enriconicoletti/tr-test/README.md

     timeout: 15
 ```

 - Found a fast to setup distribution of the elk stack here https://elk-docker.readthedocs.io/.
 At the beginning I had some issues with the log forwarding, the issue was the certificate configuration on the logstash side.
-I Disabled the logstash SSL configuration part to set it up faster (not ok for production).
+I disabled the logstash SSL configuration part to set it up faster (not ok for production).
 A self signed certificate is provided with the image, but for production use would be better to have a proper certificate, so for this demo I skipped the SSL part entirely.
 In the documentation linked above there are hints on how to improve the security for production usage.

 ```
 input {